eth-sri/zkay/README.md

 zkay export [-o "<output_filename>"] ./zkay_out
 ```

-This will create an archive, which contains the zkay code, a manifest and the snark keys.
+This will create an archive, which contains the zkay code, a manifest and the zk-SNARK keys.
 The recommended file extension is `*.zkp`.

 ### Unpack Packaged Contract